 You know what?
-The problem with traveling to Sabah is that people always stick to the same well-oiled tourist spots, without taking time to explore some of the best alternative tours in Sabah.
+The problem with traveling to Sabah and backpacking Borneo is that people always stick to the same well-oiled tourist spots, without taking time to explore some of the best alternative tours in Sabah.
 For example, the southeastern corner of Sabah, has a lot of great places to see, like the orangutan reserve at Bukit Piton and Tawau Hills Park.
+Don’t forget the Danum Valley Conservation Area, in two hours drive from Lahad Datu, a very popular and yet super adventurous place.
 And when it comes to Borneo river cruises, Lahad Datu town also offers a less crowded option to the Kinabatangan River, Sabah’s longest waterway and the cheapest location for river cruises in Sabah.

 This article will focus on a new river safari boat ride we found in Lahad Datu: it’s the Sungai Kapur river cruise offered by the collaborative effort of local tour companies Bike and Tours and Tabin Lodge, and is a very interesting alternative to both Kinabatangan Sabah river cruises, and the rainforest exploration at nearby Danum Valley and Tabin wildlife reserves.